JonasvonStein/F25-04-Drive-Secure-Teaching-Automotive-Cybersecurity-with-RAMN/docs/index.rst

 .. image:: img/VTTI_horizontal_logo_1.png
    :align: center

-Hello, We are an ECE senior design team tasked by our customer to develop cybersecrity challenges using the RAMN board.
+Hello, We are an ECE senior design team tasked by VTTI, Virginia Tech Transportation Institute, to develop cybersecrity challenges using the RAMN board.
 Below are import links that will be useful.

 `Our Github <https://github.com/JonasvonStein/F25-04-Drive-Secure-Teaching-Automotive-Cybersecurity-with-RAMN/tree/main>`_